alexanderAnokhin/mgaa/README.md

-# mgaa
+# Modern Game AI Algorithms
-Repository for MGAA free project
+This is repository for MGAA free project.

+2015